FHICT-S-Koen/LITR/README.md

 # LITR

 ## About

-The project focuses on finding & realizing effective IT techniques to detect and reduce litter.
+As we know, litter is terrible for the environment, and about nine tons of litter end up in the ocean every year.
+Also, more than 5.25 trillion pieces of garbage are estimated to currently reside in the ocean.

+As a group of motivated students that are interested and concerned about the environment, we wanted to make something that would have a positive impact on the environment by combatting litter.

-In this project we worked on a prototype that can detect clear plastic bottles that are littered outside.
+In this project we are trying to combat this by making a product that detects and visualises where clear plastic bottles gather using AI.
+We believe that in the end we were able to deliver a product that would be valuable for the municipalities and cleaning services within the Netherlands.
 A video of the final product can be seen here : https://drive.google.com/drive/folders/1AE9gQe00VmUOt-cTsj99FegoZDUd5Omj?usp=sharing

 We used YoloV5 to detect bottles.